p410n3/scananyweb.site/README.md

 My Box is currently running on Debian8.

 You obviously need to install the included tools first and change the ToS and the Contacs etc. by yourself.

+Only index.html and the scan.php are included.
+Create he rest for yourself.